PSCLab-ASU/OpenICS/TVAL3/README.md

 * **gam** - Controls the degree of nonmonotonicity.
 0 = monotone line search, 1 = nonmonotone line search.
 * **rate_gam** - The shrinking rate of gam.
 * **normalization** - Whether the image should be normalized after reconstruction.
 Normalization consists of subtracting the minimum value such that the minimum value is zero.
 May improve reconstruction accuracy.

+Other non-method specific parameters include the following:
+* **slice_size** - The size of each slice of the image to reconstruct.
+Scalar or 2-element vector ordered [width, height].